 - 9Wipe excess water from the bottom and sides of the pot.

-- 11Leave it to cool off completely.Once it is cool, you can cut it.Advertisement
+- 11Once it is cool, you can cut it.Leave it to cool off completely.Advertisement

 - Before putting the fudge in a pan to cool, mix in something fun, like nuts or other candies.

 - If chocolate bar is available make use of it instead of cocoa powder.

 - To a creamier fudge, make use of heavy cream instead of whole milk.

 - Use butter with (80%) fat.
 Other butter such as light and diet has extra water content and contains different fats that can cause the fudge to fail.

 - If using chocolate bar, make sure to chop it into small pieces.

 - If the fudge became too stiff, knead it with your hands and place back to the container or better yet, roll it (like huge sausage) the cut.